How To Have a Hydrating Facial At Home

 It is important to have a clean canvas before you start applying hydrating facial products to your face so that your skin can absorb all the hydrating goodness.
 Start by using an oil cleanser that dissolves all the makeup and dirt on your face, and use a warm washcloth to clean it off.
 Then use a gentle foaming cleanser to wash your face and rinse with cold water.

 P. S. If you never tried a cleansing oil, or looking for the best one, I highly recommend the DHC Deep Cleansing Oil!
-It’s a legendary cleansing oil for face, highly praised in skincare communities and it’s just insanely good!
+It’s a legendary cleansing oil for face, highly praised in skincare communities and it’s just very good!
 They say that 1 bottle of this oil is bought every 10 seconds worldwide – that’s pretty impressive as well.

 Exfoliation is an important step of your hydrating facial, as it removes the dead skin cells to reveal a fresh complexion.
 You can choose a gentle face scrub with exfoliating beads for physical exfoliation, but make sure that the beads are soft and spherical – some scrubs have irritating particles (I’m looking at you, St. Ives apricot scrub).